openeuler-mirror/docs/content/en/docs/Container/volume-mounting-management.md

 ## Example<a name="en-us_topic_0182200849_section1217704995514"></a>

--   Start a system container, and set  **hook spec**  to the isulad hook execution script.
+-   Start a system container, and set  **hook spec**  to the syscontainer hook execution script.

     ```
-    [root@localhost ~]# isula run -tid --hook-spec /etc/isulad-tools/hookspec.json --system-container --external-rootfs /root/root-fs none init
+    [root@localhost ~]# isula run -tid --hook-spec /etc/syscontainer-tools/hookspec.json --system-container --external-rootfs /root/root-fs none init
     e45970a522d1ea0e9cfe382c2b868d92e7b6a55be1dd239947dda1ee55f3c7f7
     ```

--   Use isulad-tools to mount a directory on the host to a container, implementing resource sharing.
+-   Use syscontainer-tools to mount a directory on the host to a container, implementing resource sharing.

     ```
-    [root@localhost ~]# isulad-tools add-path e45970a522d1 /home/test123:/home/test123
+    [root@localhost ~]# syscontainer-tools add-path e45970a522d1 /home/test123:/home/test123
     Add path (/home/test123) to container(e45970a522d1,/home/test123) done.
     ```